 Plan Description.
 Scotland County Board of Education contributes to the statewide Teachers' and State Employees' Retirement System (TSERS), a cost-sharing multiple-employer defined benefit pension plan administered by the State of North Carolina.
 TSERS provides retirement benefits to plan members and beneficiaries.
 Article 1 of G.S.
 Chapter 135 assigns the authority to establish and amend benefit provisions to the North Carolina General Assembly.
 The Teachers' and State Employees' Retirement System is included in the Comprehensive Annual Financial Report (CAFR) for the State of North Carolina.
-The State's CAFR includes financial statements and required supplementary information for TSERS.
+TSERS.
 That report may be obtained by writing to the Office of the State Controller, 1410 Mail Service Center, Raleigh, North Carolina 27699-1410, or by calling (919) 981-5454.

 Funding Policy.
 Plan members are required to contribute six percent of their annual covered salary and the Board is required to contribute at an actuarially determined rate.
-The current rate is 7.44% of annual covered payroll.
+The current rate is 8.33% of annual covered payroll.
 The contribution requirements of plan members and Scotland County Board of Education are established and may be amended by the North Carolina General Assembly.
-The Board's contributions to TSERS for the years ended June 30, 2012, 2011, and 2010 were \$2,690,352, \$1,985,544, and \$1,449,597, respectively, equal to the required contributions for each year.
+The Board's contributions to TSERS for the years ended June 30, 2013, 2012 and 2011 were \$3,066,703, \$2,690,352, and \$1,985,544, respectively, equal to the required contributions for each year.